Planning and Preparation

 Install expansion joint material anywhere concrete will come into contact with existing slabs, steps or buildings.
 The expansion joint should reach the bottom of the slab.
 This ensures the new slab will be separated from existing structures and will help reduce cracking.

 Now that you have your planning down, we suggest you use our Concrete Calculator to determine your exact needs.

 Specifying the correct mix for your job can be the difference between long-term satisfaction and disaster.
 Concrete specifications consist of strength (PSI), slump (thickness) and chemical additives.

 Take care to stake your forms securely to the ground, while paying close attention to the slope (for proper drainage).
 Straight 2x4s are perfectly adequate to use as forms.
-Make sure the edges are at least 4" thick.
+Make sure the edges of your pour are at least 4" thick.